rust-lang/rfcs/active/0000-refine-immutables.md

 Rust's "immutable" variables do *not* provide *strict immutability*.
 There are three exceptions:

-1. it is legal to have internal mutability even inside "immutable" variables, via `UnsafeSell<T>`;
+1. it is legal to have internal mutability even inside "immutable" variables, via `UnsafeCell<T>`;
 2. it is legal to move values from "immutable" variables as a whole;
 3. it is legal to move parts of compound values from "immutable" variables.